-The Elementary/Special Education program major is divided into sequential steps consisting of Prerequisite, Phase I, Phase II, and Phase III.
+The Dual Certification in Elementary/Special Education major is divided into sequential steps consisting of Prerequisite, Phase I, Phase II and Phase III.
 The departmental unit assessment plan features a checkpoint at each step through which students must pass before advancing to the next phase.